fineract-academy/webpagev2/docs/howto/how-to-build-fineract-with-intellij-idea.md

 nav_order: 2
 ---

-## Building Apache Fineract® with IntelliJ IDEA
+## How to build Apache Fineract® with IntelliJ IDEA

 ### Prerequisites
 1. **Java**: Ensure you have Java Development Kit (JDK) installed.
 Apache Fineract® typically requires Java 17 (Java 21 is not yet supported).